csarnevesht/sync-with-playwright/README.md

 If you encounter any issues, please:
 1. Check the `sync_services.log` file for error messages
 2. Make sure Chrome is up to date
 3. Try running Chrome with a clean profile
+4. Verify all system dependencies are properly installed